 Daytona 500 winner Bayne revealed in fall 2013 he'd been diagnosed with multiple sclerosis.
 Doctors cleared the 22 year old to continue to compete in NASCAR, though.
 "I am in the best shape I've ever been in, and I feel good," Bayne said.
 "There are currently no symptoms and I'm committed to continuing to take the best care of my body as possible."
 He became the youngest driver in NASCAR history to win the Daytona 500 back in 2011.

-Ann Romney, wife of presidential nominee Mitt Romney, has been open about her challenges with multiple sclerosis (MS).
+Ann Romney, wife of former presidential contender Mitt Romney, has been open about her challenges with multiple sclerosis (MS).
 This nervous-system disease can cause many symptoms, such as a loss of balance and trouble walking.
 Romney rides horses as a form of therapy.
 Research has found that horseback riding can improve walking ability and balance in people with MS.

 Cavuto, a Fox News TV anchor, had already survived cancer when he learned he had MS in 1997.
 He's said that his biggest challenges are fatigue and understanding his body’s limitations.
 He shared stories of other people's triumphs over hardship in his book More than Money: True Stories of People Who Learned Life's Ultimate Lesson.